virusme/Automated-Trader-for-The-Chartist/README.md

 > * Please use a valid email address while registering to download the software.
 > * License key will be generated and emailed to your email address.
 You will have to input this license key when prompted during the first run.
 > * The software is made available with single-computer license i.e. locked to one computer.
-> * In case you want to run this software on multiple computers increase the number of license's required during the registration process or contact info@theportfoliotrader.com for assistance.
+> * In case you want to run this software on multiple computers then increase the number of license's required during the registration process or contact info@theportfoliotrader.com for assistance.
+> * Dependency on Internet Explorer is temporary, I have included it so that the user can visualise the website login and file access actions.
 > * _This application should run fine on LINUX and OS X/Mac OS via [Mono](http://www.mono-project.com/).
-However, I have not tested this thoroughly.
-Contact info@theportfoliotrader.com if you want me to perform a thorough testing on LINUX or OS X/Mac OS_
+Due to the dependency of this version on Internet Explorer it might be a difficult ask.
+I have not tested this thoroughly.
+Contact info@theportfoliotrader.com if you want me to perform a thorough testing on LINUX or OS X/Mac OS.
+Next version of this software will not have Internet Explorer dependency._
-> * Dependency on Internet Explorer is temporary, I have included it so that the user can visualise the website login and file access actions
+> * **DISCLAIMER**: Automated Trader for The Chartist is dependent upon the design and/or organisation of the [The Chartist](https://www.thechartist.com.au)'s website.
+In an event, where [The Chartist](https://www.thechartist.com.au)'s website has been re-designed or re-organised, the auto-trade functionality will not work without upgrading Automated Trader for The Chartist software.

 <br>
 <br>